dark-ritual/cs373-idb/README.md

 # data-the-gathering
 Welcome to our beautiful repo!
-Use **Data: The Gathering** to run a database and website that allow the manipulatio of data regarding Magic: The Gathering.
+Use **Data: The Gathering** to run a database and website that allow the manipulation of data regarding Magic: The Gathering.
 If you would like to use or fork, feel free to go crazy!

 `git clone https://github.com/dark-ritual/cs373-idb`